Dorothy J. Wholihan

 Dorothy J. Wholihan's additional information

-Dorothy J. Wholihan, DNP, AGPCNP-BC, ACHPN, FPCN, FAAN, is a Clinical Professor of Nursing and the director of the Advanced Practice Palliative Care Specialty Program at NYU Rory Meyers College of Nursing.
+Dorothy J. Wholihan, DNP, AGPCNP-BC, ACHPN, FPCN, FAAN, is a Clinical Professor of Nursing and the Director of the Advanced Practice Palliative Care Specialty Program at NYU Rory Meyers College of Nursing.
 She is a palliative care nurse practitioner with over 40 years of nursing experience dedicated to the care of persons with advanced illness and their families.
 She has held prior positions as an oncology and pain management clinical nurse specialist.
 She maintains an active clinical practice as a nurse practitioner in palliative care within the Veterans Health Administration, where she has cared for seriously ill veterans since 1989.

-Recognized as a national leader in palliative care nursing education, Dorothy has served more than 15 years as national faculty for the ELNEC program (End of Life Nursing Education Consortium) and currently leads the ELNEC Geriatric course.
+Recognized as a national leader in palliative care nursing education, Prof. Dorothy has served more than 15 years as national faculty for the ELNEC program (End of Life Nursing Education Consortium) and currently leads the ELNEC Geriatric course.
 She was inducted into the American Academy of Nursing in 2019 and serves on the End-of-Life Expert Panel.
 She is also an active member of the Hospice and Palliative Nurses Association and is a Fellow of Palliative Care Nursing.

 Her palliative care practice and research interests include spiritual aspects of care, communication education, and the care of veterans at end of life.

-DNP - George Washington University (2011)
+DNP, George Washington University

-MSN - Yale University (1989)
+MSN, Yale University

-BSN - University of Pennsylvania (1983)
+BSN, University of Pennsylvania

 Palliative care